AntonioRedondo/AntoniosCatsHome/README.md

 Visually the implementations are identical.
 But behind the hood there are important differences.

-This project is intended to help recruiters and hiring IT managers when assessing my coding skills.
+This project is intended to help recruiters and hiring IT managers when time comes to assess my coding skills.

 ### Exercise statement